What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?

 twelve months from the date of the fleeing felon notification

 There are two ways to show mitigating circumstances.
 Each way has several parts.
 You must be able to show each part.
 The SSA calls these Option A and Option B.

 To show Option A, you must show each of the following:

-"The beneficiary was not convicted of any subsequent felony crimes since the warrant was issued, and
+You have not been convicted of any subsequent felony crimes since the warrant was issued and

 Option B is different.
-You must prove each of these:
+You must prove all of these:

-"The beneficiary was not convicted of any subsequent felony crimes since the date the warrant was issued; and
+You were not convicted of any subsequent felony crimes since the date the warrant was issued AND

-"The beneficiary lacks the mental capacity to resolve a warrant as evidence by one of the disability diagnostic codes listed in GN 02613.910; or is incapable of managing payments; or is legally incompetent; or The SSA has appointed a representative payee to handle his payments; or is residing in a long-term care facility, such as a nursing home or mental treatment/care facility."
+You lack the mental capacity to resolve a warrant because of one of the disability diagnostic codes listed in GN 02613.910; OR you are incapable of managing payments; OR you are legally incompetent; OR the SSA has appointed a representative payee to handle your payments; OR you live in a long-term care facility, such as a nursing home or mental treatment/care facility

 After you request a good cause exception from the SSA, you have 90 days to give SSA evidence or information.
 If you do not do so at the end of 90 days, the SSA will not find good cause.